Deep Q-Learning with Keras and Gym

 Note that the neural net we are going to use is similar to the diagram above.
 We will have one input layer that receives 4 information and 3 hidden layers.
 But we are going to have 2 nodes in the output layer since there are two buttons (0 and 1) for the game.

-Keras makes it really simple to implement basic neural network.
+Keras makes it really simple to implement a basic neural network.
 The code below creates an empty neural net model.

 optimizer are the parameters that define the characteristics of the neural network, but we are not going to discuss it here.